 - Projects are real life projects from actual clients (e.g., from the School of Business, other offices on campus, and off-campus organizations).
-Examples of past projects: suggestions for a new social media campaign, event planning, development of a funding campaign, etc. - The clients will present their project in the second week of the semester and be present at the final presentations for their project (i.e., one session per project). - Client satisfaction will have an impact on student grades. - I expect the total amount of work hours per project to be around 100.
-This is for a team of 4-5 students (i.e., 20-25 hours per student and project).
+Examples of past projects: suggestions for a new social media campaign, event planning, development of a funding campaign, etc. - The clients will present their project in the second week of the semester and be present at the final presentations for their project (i.e., one session per project). - Client satisfaction will have an impact on student grades. - I expect the total amount of work hours per project to be around 80.
+This is for a team of 4-5 students (i.e., 16-20 hours per student and project).

-Leader role:
+Co-leader role:

-- Each (student-)leader is responsible for one project. - It is the choice and responsibility of the leader how to organize the team (e.g., coordination of teamwork, assignment of tasks, presentation of the work, leadership style).
+- Each (student-) co-leader is responsible for one project. - It is the choice and responsibility of the co-leaders how to organize the team (e.g., coordination of teamwork, assignment of tasks, presentation of the work, leadership style).